taataa/tapspace/docs/api.md

 ## taaspace.SpaceTransformer(plane)

-Upgrade a given SpacePlane to a SpaceTransformer.
+Upgrade a given AbstractPlane to a SpaceTransformer.

 Listens events: `removed`